Patag (sword): Characteristics

-Bhutanese swords are straight, the blade is single-edged with sharp arc tip.
+Bhutanese swords are straight, the blade is single-edged with a sharp arc tip.
+The blade is thicker near the hilt compared to the tip.
+Patags are about 6 millimeters thick at the hilt and about 2 millimeters at the tip.
+The blade tends to be between 0.6 and 0.7 m in length.
+Most patags are striated with small grooves called washo.
 At least eleven types of patag exist.
 The types are named after the blacksmith who first forged them, the locality they originated, appearance, design or utility.
 The patag is regarded as a symbol of authority, serving as a ceremonial weapon for male parliament members and high ranking government officials, including the royal family.

-During the reign of kings Jigme Namgyal and Tongsa Penlop Ugyen Wangchuck, swords that were used in action during wars were marked with a cross.
+During the reign of Jigme Namgyal and Tongsa Penlop Ugyen Wangchuck, swords that were used in action during wars were marked with a cross.
 The mark was placed on the blunt side of the sword, near the hilt.
 The dripcha or "defiled swords" are especially valued.